 There are 3 dive centers on the island.
-For certified divers they offer morning, afternoon, and night fun dive boat trips every day.
+Certified divers offer morning, afternoon, and night fun dive boat trips every day.
 For first-timers, the dive center offers intro dives with professional instructors or a base PADI Open Water Diver course.

-Omadhoo Dive Center can offer to the free divers the best dive sites of the Ari atoll with the innocent and beautiful underwater nature.
+Omadhoo Dive Center can offer to free divers the best dive sites of the Ari atoll with the innocent and beautiful underwater nature.
 And on top of this – incredible free diving with manta rays and whale sharks.